What Does Brownfield Redevelopment Cost? Right Question Is ‘What Does It Pay?’

 National Brewery Museum: Ayres provided grant writing assistance and environmental site assessments to help the Village of Potosi, Wisconsin, and the Potosi Brewery Foundation lay the groundwork for a project that turned a former brewery building into the home of the National Brewery Museum.
 The facility includes a microbrewery, restaurant, and gift shop.

-If you would like further information about how Ayres Associates can help your community turn over a new leaf on a troubled property, contact Scott Wilson, vice president of our environmental division.
+If you would like further information about how Ayres can help your community turn over a new leaf on a troubled property, contact one of the experts in our Planning + Development division.

 Post a comment: